 The Starbucks Utopia brewer was released later as the Bodum Santos.
-This article was written in 2002 when the Utopia was release, but the tips also apply to the Bodum Santos brewer.
+This article was written in 2002 when the Utopia was released, but the tips also apply to the Bodum Santos brewer.

 The Utopia vac pot brewing system is made of plastic and has built-in electrical components, so cleaning and maintaining it is not as easy as maintaining other coffee equipment, such as the French Press.
 And one mistake can cause you to have to spend more time cleaning down the line.
 This article will walk you step-by-step through the proper cleaning process.
 Additionally, this article includes tips and tricks for successful Utopia use and enjoyment.